deconf/Analytics-Insights/readme.txt

 	* dropping support for Classic Analytics (ga.js) since all properties were transfered to Universal Analytics
 	* Events are now tracked using a JS file instead of in-line JavaScript
 	* multiple improvements for events tracking accuracy
 	* ability to switch between sessions, users and pageviews metrics on reports like Location, Traffic, Searches.
+	* sort Views by name, props [Shawn Drake](https://github.com/shawndrake2)
 * New Features:
 	* ability to use Google Tag Manager instead of Google Analytics tracking
 	* added Accelerated Mobile Pages (AMP) support for Google Analytics and Google Tag Manager tracking